facontidavide/CPP_Optimizations_Diary/README.md

 # Optimization examples

-## "If you pass that by value one more time, I swear to god that..."
+## "If you pass that by value one more time..."

 - [Use Const reference by default](basics/prefer_references).